 A background in Gender & Women’s Studies ensures that you develop the skills and mindset to tackle many different professional challenges.

-- An appreciation for what obstacles women have overcome throughout modern and ancient history and the significant impact they have had on the development of contemporary realities
+- An appreciation for what obstacles women and other marginalized groups have overcome throughout modern and ancient history and the significant impact they have had on the development of contemporary realities

-- An understanding of how questions of gender, equality and sexuality have shaped and continue to shape our society and our understanding of our history and our identity
+- An understanding of how questions of gender, race, sexuality, and other intersections of difference have shaped and continue to shape our society and our understanding of our history and our identity

-- An ability to approach questions from different angles and use the interdisciplinary nature of your degree to solve professional and personal challenges
+- An ability to use the interdisciplinary nature of your degree to solve professional and personal challenges

 Communication, Data Gathering and Organizational Skills